777arc/PySDR/content/doa.rst

 A beamformer is essentially a spatial filter; it filters out signals from all directions except the desired direction(s).
 Instead of taps, we use weights (a.k.a. coefficients) applied to each element of an array.
 We then manipulate the weights to form the beam(s) of the array, hence the name beamforming!
 We can steer these beams (and nulls) extremely fast; must faster than mechanically gimballed antennas which can be thought of as an alternative to phased arrays.
 A single array can electronically track multiple signals at once while nulling out interferers, as long as it has enough elements.
 We'll typically discuss beamforming within the context of a communications link, where the receiver aims to receive one or more signals at as high SNR as possible.

 Beamforming approaches are typically broken down into conventional and adaptive.
 With conventional beamforming you assume you already know the direction of arrival of the signal of interest, and the beamformer involves choosing weights to maximize gain in that direction.
 This can be used on the receive or transmit side of a communication system.
 Adaptive beamforming, on the other hand, involves constantly adjusting the weights based on the beamformer output, to optimize some criteria, often involving nulling out an interferer.
-Due to the closed loop and adaptive nature, adaptive beamforming is typically just used on the receive side.
+Due to the closed loop and adaptive nature, adaptive beamforming is typically just used on the receive side, so the "beamformer output" is simply your received signal, and adaptive beamforming involves adjusting the weights based on the statistics of that received data.

-Direction-of-Arrival (DOA) within DSP/SDR refers to the process of using an array of antennas to estimate the DOA of one or more signals received by that array (versus traditional beamforming, where we are trying to receive a signal and possibly reject interference).
-Although DOA certainly falls under the beamforming umbrella, so the terms can get confusing, just know that the term DOA will be used if the goal is to find the angles of arrival for one or more signals, versus beamforming used as a spatial filter to isolate and receive one or more signals for demodulation or other processing.
-Some techniques such as MVDR will apply to both DOA and beamforming, while others like MUSIC are strictly for the purpose of DOA.
+Direction-of-Arrival (DOA) within DSP/SDR refers to the process of using an array of antennas to estimate the directions of arrival of one or more signals received by that array (versus beamforming, which is focused on the process of receiving a signal while rejecting as much noise and interference).
+Although DOA certainly falls under the beamforming topic umbrella, so the terms can get confusing.
+Some techniques such as MVDR/Capon will apply to both DOA and beamforming, because the same technique used for beamforming is used to perform DOA by sweeping the angle of interest and performing the beamforming operation at each angle, then looking for peaks in the result (each peak is a signal, but we don't know whether it is the signal of interest, an interferer, or even a multipath bounce from the signal of interest).
+You can think of these DOA techniques as a wrapper around a specific beamformer.
+There are DOA techniques such as MUSIC and ESPIRT which are strictly for the purpose of DOA.
+Because most beamforming techniques assume you know the angle of arrival of the signal of interest, if the target is moving, or the array is moving, you will have to continuously perform DOA as an intermediate step, even if your primary goal is to receive and demodulate the signal of interest.

 Phased arrays and beamforming/DOA find use in all sorts of applications, although you will most often see them used in multiple forms of radar, mmWave communication within 5G, satellite communications, and jamming.
 Any applications that require a high-gain antenna, or require a rapidly moving high-gain antenna, are good candidates for phased arrays.